 For weeks 2 and 3, water every other day with 0.25 inches - more often if grass blades wilt.

-6 water deeply (3/4 to 1 inch) every other day.
+For weeks 4-6 water deeply (3/4 to 1 inch) every other day.
 Probably 1 inch for the deep sands in northeast Polk County.

 By week 7, water 3/4 to 1 inch on an as needed basis (probably 1 inch twice per week depending on rainfall).
 You need to keep in mind that there are many variables which can effect the required amount of water and the frequency such as soil type, grass, type, shade, etc.